snickerton/KeyboardHero/README.md

 # KeyboardHero
-Be a rockstart with a keyboard
+Be a rockstar with your keyboard